- Here’s a list of the youngest NBA players to achieve a triple-double.

 - Josh Giddey leads the list.

-The NBA is not only experiencing a three-point shooting revolution in today’s era, but the league is also seeing a youth movement, meaning a lot of young players are entering the league.
+The NBA is not only experiencing a three-point shooting revolution in today’s era, with Stephen Curry spearheading this trend with the most three-pointers made in the playoffs and all-time, but the league is also seeing a youth movement, meaning a lot of young players are entering the league.
 This trend paves the way for record-setting milestones and a race to be the youngest in any category, making NBA betting more exciting.

 Youngest player with a triple-double: